 This is something that online retail giant Amazon does to great effect.

 Since its founding as an online bookstore in the 1990s, Amazon has grown into one of the world’s largest companies.
 Today, you can get almost anything from its online retail platforms.

 You’ll see cross-selling in action whenever you buy from Amazon.
 For example, you may purchase a book using the platform.
 As you proceed to the checkout, Amazon will recommend other products related to that book.
-For example, it may recommend a film based on the book or a collectible figurine of one of the characters.
+For example, it may recommend a film based on the book or a collectable figurine of one of the characters.

 The idea is to get the customer to buy one more item that they may not even have known existed.
 Thus, Amazon increases its average transaction value.

 It’s a technique that the platform has put to good use since the early 2000s.
 It doesn’t routinely make its success with the tactic known.
 But Amazon founder Jeff Bezos revealed that cross-selling accounted for 35% of Amazon’s sales back in 2006.

 Those are all additional purchases that someone made after going to the platform to buy something else.